 Build a DIY Water Wall

 It’s tinkering at it’s finest.
 Raid your recycling bin and nab a few nails, because this DIY water wall couldn’t be easier to put together.
 And, it promises hours of fun as the small set pours, and pours, and pours to their hearts’ contents.
 Add food coloring to the water and spin the bottles to create new flow patterns for even more fun!
-Thanks for the idea, Tinker Lab!
+Get to the nitty-gritty of the idea over at Tinker Lab.

 Make Ice Paint